EWDN: Yet another Ukrainian-founded unicorn: airSlate raises more than $50mn in the US

 The equity round was led by G Squared with participation from UiPath Ventures, the brand-new venture arm of the enterprise automation software company.

-“UiPath Ventures invests in companies that impact the world around us and further our purpose of accelerating human achievement. airSlate falls firmly into that category,” said Vijay Khanna, Chief Corporate Development Officer at UiPath.
+“UiPath Ventures invests in companies that impact the world around us and further our purpose of accelerating human achievement. airSlate falls firmly into that category,” said Vijay Khanna, chief corporate development officer at UiPath.

 Touting itself as a “no-code innovation leader,” airSlate says it gives teams “the power to automate any part of [their] business using a single, no-code, easy-to-configure solution.”
 Its solutions are compliant with “industry-leading security and compliance standards to keep all important data safe and secure.”
 The company claims 900,000 customers and 100mn users worldwide.

-“Now more than ever, we see huge demand from organizations of all sizes that need the agility and efficiency of the no-code airSlate platform to drive their business.
+“Now more than ever, we see huge demand from organisations of all sizes that need the agility and efficiency of the no-code airSlate platform to drive their business.
 This partnership with UiPath affirms the vision behind airSlate while exposing our solution to a broader enterprise market.
 The no-code revolution is only beginning, and partnerships like this will help power our team to innovate even more quickly, providing seamless business automation, and best-in-class functionality for our customers,” airSlate CEO Borya Shakhnovich said in a press release.

 In 2019, airSlate raised a $30mn round from investment firm General Catalyst (USA) and Horizon Capital (Ukraine).
 In January 2021, the company closed a $40mn Series B round from three major US funds – General Catalyst, HighSage Ventures and Morgan Stanley Expansion Capital.